Advertiser Disclosure

 Four score and 7 years ago, Korean Air and Asiana Airlines planned to merge.
 After a drawn-out process, the final approval came in December 2024, announcing that Korean Air will acquire a 63.88% stake in Asiana Airlines.

-There was a lot to unpack in the original announce, as a Star Alliance airline will be absorbed into a SkyTeam airline, there will be reshuffling with each airline’s low-cost brands, and concessions were made along the way.
+There was a lot to unpack in the original announcement, as a Star Alliance airline will be absorbed into a SkyTeam airline, there will be a reshuffling of each airline’s low-cost brands, and concessions were made along the way.

 Here’s what you should know about the latest news on the merger between the 2 biggest airlines in South Korea.